Hidden Cameras, Audio Bugs, and GPS Devices in Colorado Could Be Invading Your Privacy

 Audio Bugs and Recording or Transmitting Conversations in Colorado: What the Law Saws

 Colorado is known as a one-party consent state.
-If two or more people are involved in a conversation, only one of them must give consent for the conversation to be recorded or monitored in some way.
+This means that if two or more people are involved in a conversation, only one of them must give consent for the conversation to be recorded or monitored in some way.
 In Colorado, recording, transmitting, or monitoring a conversation without proper consent is a crime.
 The state doesn’t just limit wiretapping to the traditional definition involving some sort of phone.
 It states that wiretapping occurs if someone “knowingly overhears, reads, takes, copies, or records a telephone, telegraph, or electronic communication without the consent of either a sender or a receiver thereof or attempts to do so…”

 Having a smartphone doesn’t mean you’re safe, either.
-There are apps that someone could deploy to your phone without ever touching it.
+In fact, there are apps that someone could deploy to your phone without ever touching it.
 Laptops, desktop computers, and tablets aren’t immune to audio bugs, either.
 Neither is web conferencing equipment.
 It’s very important that both Colorado businesses and residents understand that the technology exists and is easily purchased.
 Unfortunately, the law isn’t necessarily enough to deter individuals from invading the privacy of another person.

 GPS Devices for Surveillance in Colorado: What the Law Says